Dungannon: Housing and civil rights protest

 Dungannon in early 1960s was described as "an average country town" with a population of around seven thousand, "half Protestant, half Catholic".
 The "best, and largest, firms", including the town's two textile factories, were Protestant owned, and "the upper echelons of the workforce were virtually all Protestant".
 For working-class Catholics the most "crushing problem" was the housing shortage, as the one ward in which Nationalist (Catholic) councillors could assign tenancies had seen no new houses built by the Unionist-controlled council.

 In a reference to the black American civil-rights struggle, women and children protesting housing policy outside a meeting of the Dungannon Urban District Council in May 1963 held a placard with the slogan "If Our Religion Is Against Us Ship Us to Little Rock".
 Three months later, 17 families squatted an estate of pre-fabricated bungalows at Fairmount Park in protest, the beginning of a campaign for an independent points-based system of housing allocation.

-On 24 August 1968, the Campaign for Social Justice (CSJ), launched in town by Councillor Patricia McCluskey and her husband Conn, a local GP, the Northern Ireland Civil Rights Association (NICRA), and other groups organised Northern Ireland's first civil rights march from Coalisland to Dungannon in solidarity.
+On 24 August 1968, the Campaign for Social Justice (CSJ), launched in the town by Councillor Patricia McCluskey and her husband Conn, a local GP, the Northern Ireland Civil Rights Association (NICRA), and other groups organised Northern Ireland's first civil rights march from Coalisland to Dungannon in solidarity.
 The rally was officially banned, but took place and passed off without incident.
 Many more marches were held over the following year.
 In the build-up toward the sustained political violence of the Troubles, loyalists attacked some of the marches and held counter-demonstrations in a bid to get the marches banned.